djeada/Databases-Notes/notes/04_acid_properties_and_transactions/03_consistency.md

 Transaction isolation defines how and when the changes made by one transaction become visible to others.
 Different isolation levels offer a balance between consistency and performance.

-- **Read Uncommitted**: Transactions can see uncommitted changes from others, which may lead to dirty reads.
+- The **Read Uncommitted** isolation level allows transactions to access data modified by other transactions before they are committed, increasing the risk of dirty reads.
-- **Read Committed**: A transaction only sees data that has been committed, preventing dirty reads but allowing non-repeatable reads.
+- At the **Read Committed** level, a transaction can only access data that has been committed, avoiding dirty reads but still permitting non-repeatable reads.
-- **Repeatable Read**: Ensures that if a transaction reads a data item multiple times, it will read the same value each time, preventing non-repeatable reads.
+- The **Repeatable Read** level ensures that once a transaction reads a data item, subsequent reads of the same item will yield the same value, eliminating non-repeatable reads but not phantom reads.
-- **Serializable**: The highest isolation level, where transactions are completely isolated, preventing dirty reads, non-repeatable reads, and phantom reads.
+- The **Serializable** isolation level provides complete transaction isolation, preventing dirty reads, non-repeatable reads, and phantom reads, ensuring maximum data consistency.

 By choosing the appropriate isolation level, applications can ensure the necessary degree of consistency based on their specific requirements.